 Remember that health insurance providers can alter their terms and conditions.
 So, no matter which provider you’re considering, it’s worth double checking any current limitations before committing to a policy.

-two doctors performing surgery on a patient in theatre
+Two doctors performing surgery on a patient in theatre

 Does the NHS pay for cosmetic surgery?